-- 3. The Isle of Wight Council is the administering authority for the Local Government Pension Scheme (LGPS) on behalf of the employers participating in the LGPS through the Isle of Wight Pension Fund (the fund).
-The LGPS is governed by statutory regulations. - 4.
+- 2. The Isle of Wight Council is the administering authority for the Local Government Pension Scheme (LGPS) on behalf of the employers participating in the LGPS through the Isle of Wight Pension Fund (the fund).
+The LGPS is governed by statutory regulations. - 3.
 The fund provides a high-quality pension service to members and employers, to ensure members receive their correct entitlements when they fall due.
-This is best achieved where the fund and the employers are clear about their roles and responsibilities and work in partnership. - 5.
-Regulation 59 of the Local Government Pension Scheme (LGPS) Regulations 2013 (the regulations) makes provision for an administering authority to prepare and publish a pension administration strategy.
-However, this is not, as yet, a legal requirement.
+This is best achieved where the fund and the employers are clear about their roles and responsibilities and work in partnership. - 4.
+Regulation 59 of the Local Government Pension Scheme Regulations 2013 (the regulations) makes provision for an administering authority to prepare and publish a pension administration strategy.
+However, this is not, as yet, a legal requirement. - 5.
+The fund has not previously produced a pension administration strategy which, when the fund had only a small number of long-standing external employers, did not have a significant impact on administration standards.

-- 6. The Isle of Wight Pension Fund (the fund) has not previously produced a pension administration strategy which, when the fund had only a small number of long-standing external employers, did not have a significant impact on administration standards. - 7.
-Since 2010, with the council's transition to a commissioning authority, the introduction of academies, and the transfer of school payroll provision to external providers, the number of employers engaging with the fund has more than doubled, and the number of data queries has increased significantly, resulting in a deterioration of administration standards, particularly in respect of data quality. - 8.
+- 6. Since 2010, with the council's transition to a commissioning authority, the introduction of academies, and the transfer of school payroll provision to external providers, the number of employers engaging with the fund has more than doubled, and the number of data queries has increased significantly, resulting in a deterioration of administration standards, particularly in respect of data quality. - 7.
 The fund's governance review, completed in May 2018, identified 11 recommendations, one of which was in respect of an administration strategy: Ensure that the Fund puts in place and publishes an Administration Strategy, in accordance with the requirements of the LGPS Regulations, to include all of the matters set out in regulation 59(2) of those Regulations.

-A strategy should also be agreed to launch the Administration Strategy and to ensure Administering Authority and employer compliance with the requirements of the Strategy. - 9.
-Officers have drafted a pension administration strategy based on that of a neighbouring pension fund, adapted to reflect local practices and requirements.
-The draft has been discussed with finance and pension administration team colleagues, and has been reviewed by the fund's governance consultants, Hymans Robertson LLP, to draw on their experience of best practice in other LGPS pension funds. - 10.
-The proposed draft strategy sets out a framework outlining the policies and performance standards to be achieved when providing a cost-effective inclusive and high-quality pensions administration service.
-In particular, it sets out: - the roles and responsibilities of both the fund and the employers within the fund. - the level of services the fund and the employers will provide to each other. - the performance measures used to evaluate the level of service. - 11.
+A strategy should also be agreed to launch the Administration Strategy and to ensure Administering Authority and employer compliance with the requirements of the Strategy. - 8.
+The proposed strategy sets out a framework outlining the policies and performance standards to be achieved when providing a cost-effective inclusive and high-quality pensions administration service.
+In particular, it sets out: - the roles and responsibilities of both the fund and the employers within the fund; - the level of services the fund and the employers will provide to each other; - the performance measures used to evaluate the level of service. - 9.
 Mention was made of the proposal to introduce an administration strategy at the employer forum held on 13 July 2018, to improve the understanding of the respective responsibilities of both fund and employers.
-These employers who attended that forum welcomed the proposal. - 12.
-It is intended that the administration strategy statement will form an agreement between the fund and the employers.

-13. The strategy also includes provision for reporting the respective performance of employers and the fund's administration team against standards set out in the policy.
+These employers who attended that forum welcomed the proposal. - 10.
+It is intended that the administration strategy statement will form an agreement between the fund and the employers. - 11.
+The strategy also includes provision for reporting the respective performance of employers and the fund's administration team against standards set out in the strategy.